 So, I think that in the twenty-first century, Buddhism has a great deal to offer on a global level, which is not restricted to one culture or another, because Buddhism was never restricted to one culture or another.
 But in these areas of Buddhist science and Buddhist philosophy that it can offer, as I said, methods for developing concentration, methods for developing more discipline.
 How do you develop discipline?
 You develop discipline by seeing that there are many disadvantages not to have discipline, and seeing how actually it hinders you not to have discipline.
 And you deal with motivation and so on.
 Why would you want to set limits on how often you look at your text messages – this sort of things?
 Certain limits have to be placed there, that type of discipline and the ethical discipline to take others seriously, not just as people that you can turn on and off with your machine.
 If you do not feel like interacting with them, you just press the button and turn it off, and the only way you show any real concern for them is by pressing a button that says "I like you" and another number goes up, their tally of how many "likes" they get on their Facebook page.
 So, this is a very important factor.

 Another thing before I end and open up for questions concerns the interaction between Buddhism and other religions, other cultures.
-I started a number of years ago for His Holiness the Dalai Lama this Buddhist Muslim dialogue, and one of my main concerns in opening up that area was that you have a... the world seems to be somehow divided into various regions.
+I started a number of years ago for His Holiness the Dalai Lama this Buddhist Muslim dialogue, and one of my main concerns in opening up that area derived from the understanding that the world seems to be somehow divided into various regions.
 So, one geographic region is Central Asia, and you have Central Asian cultures that span the former Islamic republics of the Soviet Union, Kazakhstan, Kyrgyzstan, all the "-stans", and Mongolia and Xinjiang in China presently, and Tibet.
 And they have a certain common type of economy, a certain common type of traditionally agrarian and herding type of society.
 Well, this group needs to somehow come together in one way or another.
 And so if you look traditionally at what the cultures, the religions were of these areas, you have Islam, you have the Tibetan form of Buddhism, and you have Russian Orthodox church.
 And so the one that I became involved with was to open up a dialogue between the Buddhists and the Muslims, to try to understand each other.
 And one of the steps in that was to get a more objective view of the history, so this is why I undertook that research and writing that e-book about getting a more objective view of what went on and the interaction there.
-And since then I have, with my website...
-The website, www.berzinarchives.com, is concerned with preserving the real thing, Buddhism.
+And since then I have tried with my website, www.berzinarchives.com, to preserve "the real thing" Buddhism.

 Anyway, I wanted to have this material translated into the major Islamic languages in the world, and so I have been doing that and organizing that, so that we have a section in Arabic, one in Urdu, Turkish and Indonesian.
 Originally, Arabic was the most popular, but now what is fast overtaking Arabic is Indonesian!
 This is very interesting, because in Indonesia, being a multi-religious society, the interest in getting information about Buddhism is quite high.
 And they are much more open.
 In Malaysia, which has pretty much the same language, the native Malays are (by law they need to be Muslim) and so, they do not have access to the Buddhist material, which is limited and restricted to the Chinese community in Malaysia, so they are becoming a little bit interested.
 And now they have some information, which is available.
 And we will do Farsi, as well.
 I am committed to do that language section also.